The Zimmer Program for partially hyperbolic actions: Outline of the arguments

 \section{Outline of the arguments}

 {

 We will now describe the arguments in our work in more detail.

-In Section 4, we first describe examples that exhibit the various difficulties we encounter in our classification.
+In Section \ref{examples}, we describe examples that exhibit the various difficulties we encounter in our classification.
 In particular, they explain the necessity to consider bi-homogeneous actions as models, both in the semisimple and also the higher rank abelian cases.
-We also explain how Anosov actions by lattices give rise to Anosov actions by semisimple groups.

-In Section 5, we introduce the needed background from smooth dynamics, especially on partially hyperbolic systems.
-Critical for our work will be the notion of accessibility by distributions $D_i$ of the tangent bundle.
-Roughly this means that any two points can be reached from each other by broken paths with legs tangent to some $D_i$.
-For a partially hyperbolic map the $D_i$ typically are stable and unstable distributions of some partially hyperbolic diffeomorphism.

-We recall a powerful tool, the \emph{Invariance Principle}, originally introduced by Ledrappier \cite{Ledrappier1986}.
-It was further developed by Avila and Viana, and then also Santamaria \cite{AV, ASV}.
-Kalinin and Sadovskaya developed a version \cite{KalSad} which allows for direct application to the partially hyperbolic setting with center-bunching and accessibility conditions.
-More precisely, the principle shows H\"olderness of measurable conformal structures invariant under a partially hyperbolic system with suitable accessibility properties.
+In Section \ref{abelian-prel} we collected some preparatory material.
+We introduce the needed background from smooth dynamics, especially on partially hyperbolic systems.
+We derive basic properties of totally partially hyperbolic abelian actions.
+Finally, a part of this section is dedicated to the powerful tool, the \emph{invariance principle}, originally introduced by Ledrappier \cite{Ledrappier1986}.
+It was further developed by Avila, Viana and Santamaria \cite{AV, ASV}.
+Kalinin and Sadovskaya developed a version \cite{KalSad} which allows for an application to the partially hyperbolic setting with center-bunching and accessibility conditions.
+Here we derive (with essentially the same proofs as in earlier works) the versions which are adapted to our purpose, i.e. to the setting of abelian group actions (where several foliations are involved), and to non-accessible situations we encounter such as principal fiber bundles over accessible systems and Anosov $\mathbb R^k$-actions.

-At the end of this section, we explain how to apply the Invariance Principle to $\R ^k$ Anosov actions.
-For this, we introduce Lyapunov functionals and joint Oseledets splitting of the $\R^k$ action as well as a common refinement, the coarse Lyapunov spaces and foliations they integrate to.
-These are simply sums of Oseledets space for positively proportional Lyapunov functionals.
-We later apply the Invariance Principle to the action of an element of $\R^k$ which belongs to the kernel of a Lyapunov functional, a so called Lyapunov hyperplane.